cloudmesh-community/fa18-516-22/project-report/report.md

 #### EC2 Set Up

-Now I needed to set up a Python virtual environment for my rest service:
+We then set up a Python virtual environment for our rest services:

 ```bash
 $ pyenv install -l